 - Polish & Roll Edges – This add-on gives the edges of the lenses the same high gloss sheen as the polish but also rolls the edges to help reduce the thickness and weight of the lenses.

-After you have selected your final lens upgrades you are all set with that and lastly, all you have to do would be to provide your prescription.
+After you have selected your final lens upgrades you are all set with that, all you have to do would be to provide your prescription.

 Lensabl makes it simple for you to get your prescription uploaded onto their website, here are your options